Weston, Southampton: The Chamberlayne family

 Denzil Chamberlayne, eldest son of Thomas Chamberlayne, took part in the Charge of the Light Brigade.
 He died in 1873.

 In 1876, Tankerville Chamberlayne inherited the estate.
-He too was to become MP for the Southampton.
+He too was to become MP for Southampton.
 He died in 1924 leaving a daughter, Penelope Mary Alexandra Chamberlayne, who married Major Nigel Donald Peter Macdonald (son of Sir Godfrey Middleton Bosville Macdonald of the Isles (15th Baronet)), changing their surname to "Chamberlayne-Macdonald".

 World War I

 A number of the larger houses in Southampton were used to treat wounded soldiers during World War I. Barnfield House and Mayfield House were definitely among them, convenient due to their proximity to the Royal Victoria Military Hospital at Netley.
 Whether Weston Grove House was also used for this purpose is not yet confirmed.

 The Royal Navy also had a large site between Archery Road and the waterfront, on land that was originally part of the Weston Grove estate.
 Built in 1917, this building was half a mile long and was originally used as a rolling mill, to produce brass strip that was used to make small calibre shell cases.
 The depot was subsequently used as Royal Navy stores, finally closing in 1987.